DADA Bronstein, Gewirtz & Grossman LLC Announces that Dada Nexus Limited Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, Jan.
-11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dada Nexus Limited ("Dada" or "the Company") (NASDAQ: DADA) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dada Nexus Limited (“Dada” or “the Company”) (NASDAQ: DADA) and certain of its officers.

 Class Definition: